ScooloV/bbpedia/docs/death_zone/new_inducements.md

 0-1 WIZARD INDUCEMENT:
 WARL0CK ENGINEER
 150,000 GOLD PIECES, AVAILABLE TO ANY TEAM
-WITH THE 'UNDERW0RLD CHALLENGE' SPECIAL RULE *Warlock Engineers are Skaven that have mastered the*
-*dark art of warpstone technology, utilising the unstable* *(and extremely dangerous) stuff of raw chaos to create* *the many strange and dangerous technologies their*
+WITH THE 'UNDERWORLD CHALLENGE' SPECIAL RULE *Warlock Engineers are Skaven that have mastered the dark art of warpstone technology, utilising the unstable* *(and extremely dangerous) stuff of raw chaos to create the many strange and dangerous technologies their*
-![](../media/death_zone/image156.jpg)*scurrying kind rely on for the eternal expansion of their* *underground realm (it is also often used as a food source* *amongst the wealthier members of Skaven society, which* *might explain the number of mutations many well-to-do* *Skaven display with pride!).
+![](../media/death_zone/image156.jpg)*scurrying kind rely on for the eternal expansion of their* *underground realm (it is also often used as a food source* *amongst the wealthier members of Skaven society, which might explain the number of mutations many well-to-do* *Skaven display with pride!).
 Usually, one of the first things* *any aspiring Warlock Engineer learns is how to create and* *manipulate warp lightning.
-This crackling, greenish energy* *represents the unbridled power of pure chaos set loose* *upon the world, and is used as both the basis and the fuel* *for most of the Skaven's contraptions, but unleashed in*
-*its raw form it can deliver a nasty shock!*
+This crackling, greenish energy* *represents the unbridled power of pure chaos set loose* *upon the world, and is used as both the basis and the fuel* *for most of the Skaven's contraptions, but unleashed in its raw form it can deliver a nasty shock!*

 Once per game, a Warlock Engineer may cast one of the following
 spells: